dynamicspartnersee/dynamicspartnersee.github.io/apps/einvoices-for-estonia/docs/en-US/help.md

 Field | Selections with descriptions
 |--|--|
 **Retain Description & Unit Cost** | Specifies whether to retain line's Description, Unit of Measure, Unit Cost and Line discount amount after a change on field No. or Location code. <br><br> a) No (BC Standard) - use Business Centrali standard logic meaning a G/L Account change shall result in data loss on fields mentioned above. <br> b) for E-invoice Lines - if purchase line is created from e-invoice XML, then change on fields No. or Location code does not result in data loss on fields mentioned above. <br> c) for All lines - no matter if line is created manually or from e-invoice, a change on fields No. or Location code does not result in data loss on fields mentioned above. <br><br> **NB!** If you selected b) or c) then solution stops user form changing line Type *(for example G/L Account is changed to Item)*.
 To change line type you should create a new line with suitable data and then delete the line created from e-invoice.
 **Line Dimension Change Logic** | Specifies logic for changing or retaining dimension values after a change in fields No., Job No., Job Task No. <br><br> a) Default Dimensions (BC Standard) - standard BC behaviour meaning dimensions on line depend on default dimensions from values of fields mentioned above. <br> b) Ask User - every change on fields mentioned abouve activate checking if dimension set ID has changed and if so, then user is asked Do You want to change line dimensions with default dimensions.
-If user confirms then selection a) applies and if not then dimension values are retained. <br> c) Retain for E-invoice Lines - dimension values are retained only on lines created from e-invoice XML.
+If user confirms then selection a) applies and if not then dimension values are retained. <br> c) Retain for E-invoice Lines - dimension values are retained  on lines created from e-invoice XML.

 <br>